MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 - **HardwareId**  If this install was for a driver targeted to a particular device model, this ID indicates the model of the device.
 - **HomeMobileOperator**  The mobile operator that the device was originally intended to work with.
 - **IntentPFNs**  Intended application-set metadata for atomic update scenarios.
-- **IsDependentSet**  Is the driver part of a larger System Hardware/Firmware update?
+- **IsDependentSet**  Indicates whether the driver is part of a larger System Hardware/Firmware update.
-- **IsFinalOutcomeEvent**  Does this event signal the end of the update/upgrade process?
+- **IsFinalOutcomeEvent**  Indicates whether this event signals the end of the update/upgrade process.
-- **IsFirmware**  Is this update a firmware update?
+- **IsFirmware**  Indicates whether this update is a firmware update.
-- **IsSuccessFailurePostReboot**  Did it succeed and then fail after a restart?
+- **IsSuccessFailurePostReboot**  Indicates whether the update succeeded and then failed after a restart.
 - **IsWUfBDualScanEnabled**  Is Windows Update for Business dual scan enabled on the device?
 - **IsWUfBEnabled**  Indicates whether Windows Update for Business is enabled on the device.
-- **MergedUpdate**  Was the OS update and a BSP update merged for installation?
+- **MergedUpdate**  Indicates whether the OS update and a BSP update merged for installation.
 - **MsiAction**  The stage of MSI installation where it failed.
 - **MsiProductCode**  The unique identifier of the MSI installer.
 - **PackageFullName**  The package name of the content being installed.
 - **PhonePreviewEnabled**  Indicates whether a phone was getting preview build, prior to flighting being introduced.
-- **ProcessName**  The process name of the caller who initiated API calls, in the event where CallerApplicationName was not provided.
+- **ProcessName**  The process name of the caller who initiated API calls, in the event that CallerApplicationName was not provided.
-- **QualityUpdatePause**  Are quality OS updates paused on the device?
+- **QualityUpdatePause**  Indicates whether quality OS updates are paused on the device.
 - **RelatedCV**  The previous Correlation Vector that was used before swapping with a new one
-- **RepeatFailFlag**  Indicates whether this specific piece of content had previously failed to install.
+- **RepeatFailFlag**  Indicates whether this specific piece of content previously failed to install.
 - **RevisionNumber**  The revision number of this specific piece of content.
 - **ServiceGuid**  An ID which represents which service the software distribution client is installing content for (Windows Update, Microsoft Store, etc.).
 - **Setup360Phase**  If the install is for an operating system upgrade, indicates which phase of the upgrade is underway.